hedyhli/outline.nvim/README.md

     - simrat39/symbols-outline.nvim#174
     - simrat39/symbols-outline.nvim#207

-- Cursorline option for the outline window
+- Cursorline option for the outline window.

 - Added function and command to show provider and outline window status, somewhat like `:LspInfo`.

+- Move down/up by one line and peek_location immediately.

+- Flash highlight when using goto/peek location.

 ## Fixes